cdelorme/learning_cpp/rendertest/notes.md

 In future iterations I would like to experiment with loading images significantly larger than the maximum texture size limit, and breaking it into smaller chunks that can be handled by any graphics card.
 However, this may not be necessary if designing towards modern cards, of which even mobile devices seem to have a maximum of 512x512 as-is.
 Also, the concept that textures are applied to 3D space is still a bit of a mystery for me, so that'll be worth testing out sometime too.

+## raw fps test

+- open a window
+- conditionally calculate fps
+- render fps
+- display & clear

+_This adds the bar for us to run our tests against, by defining what the absolute fastest render speed can be when no actual rendering work is done (beyond fps), in contrast to simply comparing a higher and lower number from the next two._

 ## sprites test